csimal/Julia-Unamur/README.md

 * [Yao](https://github.com/QuantumBFS/Yao.jl) Quantum Computing
 * [QuantumLab](https://github.com/vonDonnerstein/QuantumLab.jl) and [Quante](https://github.com/jarvist/Quante.jl) Quantum Chemistry.
 Neither has been updated in a while, and I don't know enough about QC to assess them.
 Your mileage may vary.

+See also [Unitful](https://github.com/PainterQubits/Unitful.jl) to handle quantities with physical units.

 ### Astronomy and Aerospace
 * [JuliaAstro](https://juliaastro.github.io/dev/index.html) Computational Astronomy ecosystem
 * [SatelliteToolbox](https://github.com/JuliaSpace/SatelliteToolbox.jl) Satellite simulations.
 Developed and used by the Brazilian Space Agency to plan missions.